tsleyson/clean_html/src/libretokindlehtml/plan.md

 - __merge__: Optional.
 If true, all the files in "order" will be merged into one file.
   If false or absent, they won't be.
 [I think scratch merge, because we're using templates now.
 Plus, to be a real Kindle file it has to be a single file, so just merge by default.]

-- __template__: The path to a file of template and snippet definitions to use on your files.
+- __template__: (An array that contains) The path to a file of template and snippet definitions to use on your files (as its first element, and the name of your namespace as the second; using Clojure's symbol function we can dynamically load namespaces from strings, something like (require (symbol (second (:template config)))).
+Actually if it's on the classpath we don't even need the path.
 I don't intend this to really be user-configurable; it's more like I'll provide one, and if you really want another one you can figure out how to write Clojure or bitch until I make it for you.
 Should contain a function called (I dunno, I'll come up with something later, but basically a single function that can be set up with the necessary information from the config file and just kick it and pull everything together into a single file.
 Like, for me it would be one function that generates all the chapters, the table of contents, title page, and everything, and then sticks it all in a final template.
 Maybe named something like template-main.
 It sounds similar to main in Java and C, which it is, but it also shows that we're getting a template, which we are, since the final return value of this function should be the return value of a template.)

 - __stylesheet__: The location of a CSS file to use as a stylesheet.
 If merge is true, the stylesheet will be applied to the entire merged file.
 If merge is